herlesupreeth/eNB-agent/readme.md

 The EmPOWER Agent (EMAge for friends) is an integrable piece of software which provides the 'slave' counterpart in the controller-agent communication of EmPOWER.
 EMAge is technology agnostic: this means that it does not depends on a particular implementation of LTE stack, but can be integrated with any custom software.
 Just a minimal modification of the stack itself is necessary in order to have the agent working (see documentation for more information).

 ### Compatibility
-This software has been developed and tested for Linux, but it's minimal pre-requisites and the clean arcitecture allows to port it on different OS.
+This software has been developed and tested for Linux.

 ### Pre-requisites
 In order to successfully build EMAge you need: